trajanmcgill/hlback/README.md

 ### What is hlback?
 hlback is a cross-platform console application used for straightforward, simple execution of backups while taking up as little space as possible.
 It works on Linux and Windows, and runs on .NET 5.

+>IMPORTANT NOTE: hlback is still on a pre-1.0 release, and while it is believed to be working properly, some testing and handling of error conditions is not fully complete yet.
+Feel free to use, but please test for your own setup to make sure backups are identical to the originals (in other words, use on production or essential systems at your own risk).

 ### Why would I want to use this particular backup utility?
 The primary differentiating features of hlback are these: